Conferences & Events

 Are you ready to transform the way students engage in residential life?
 It’s time to move beyond traditional models and embrace an approach that’s driving real results—Know, Connect, Empower (KCE).

 TCU welcomes you to visit our campus and learn about a new model for student housing.
 Our field has long believed we provide more than just a place for students to sleep, and over the past 30-40 years, we have developed models that focused on wellness, student development, living-learning, and residential curriculums.
 All of these models can produce a wonderful housing experience for students.
-However, in the past ten years, TCU has been building a new model, based on theories of belonging and community development and a model that has been used for more than 20 years in a southeastern community.
+However, in the past 10+ years, TCU has been building a new model, based on theories of belonging and community development.
+This new model also draws on a community model in use for more than 20 years in a southeastern community.
 This model focuses on intentional relationship-development within the residential experience.
-Come and learn about this model, the success we are seeing on our campus – and how to implement this model on your campus!
-Sessions will focus on history, the KCE model, data, and tangible action items for your Housing and Residence Life team to transform our students and communities.
+Come and learn about the KCE (Knowing, Connecting, and Empowering) model, the success we are seeing on our campus – and how to implement this model on your campus!
+Sessions will focus on the history of our model, the theory and framework for the model, data, and tangible action items for your Housing and Residence Life team to transform our students and communities.

 Join us for an inside look at how this relationship-driven model is reshaping communities, increasing student participation, and improving retention.
 The impact speaks for itself: –Students are more connected— leading to stronger communities and higher retention rates. –Staff are more motivated—experiencing greater job satisfaction and a renewed sense of purpose.